Cecilia8989/WSAA-Project/README.md

 **Nedded libraryes*:*

-- **MySQL Connection**: The script utilizes the [MySQL Connector ()](https://dev.mysql.com/doc/connector-python/en/) module to establish a connection to the MySQL server.
-It retrieves database configuration parameters from a configuration file that can be stored in a different location and secure database connectivity [A ()](https://github.com/andrewbeattycourseware). .
+- **MySQL Connection**: The script utilizes the [MySQL Connector (7)](https://dev.mysql.com/doc/connector-python/en/) module to establish a connection to the MySQL server.
+It retrieves database configuration parameters from a configuration file that can be stored in a different location and secure database connectivity [(16)](https://github.com/andrewbeattycourseware). .

 **Key Features:**